Genome skimming: Skmer

 Skmer is an assembly-free and alignment-free tool to compute genomic distances between the query and reference genome skims.
 Skmer uses a 2 stage approach to compute these distances.
 First, it generates k-mer frequency profiling using a tool called JellyFish and then these k-mers are converted into hashes.
 A random subset of these hashes are selected to form a so-called "sketch".
 For its second stage, Skmer uses Mash to estimate the Jaccard index of two of these sketches.
 The combination of these 2 stages is used to estimate the evolutionary distance.

 Geneious

-Geneious is a integrative software platform that allows users to perform various steps in bioinformatic analysis such as assembly, alignment, and phylogenetics by incorporating other tools within a GUI based platform.
+Geneious is an integrative software platform that allows users to perform various steps in bioinformatic analysis such as assembly, alignment, and phylogenetics by incorporating other tools within a GUI based platform.